makennagall/HandAndFoot/README.md

 DONE take train: checks if the player has the two cards they claim, if the two cards are in the train, and if the player has laid down points. then it appends the train from that card down to the players hand or foot depending on the footAccess variable.

-lay down: checks if player has played cards of that type. takes in a list of sets that the player wants to lay down. removes cards from the hand or foot and adds it to the laid down cards list for that player. adds to the number of points the player has.
+DONE lay down: checks if player has played cards of that type. takes in a list of sets that the player wants to lay down. removes cards from the hand or foot and adds it to the laid down cards list for that player. adds to the number of points the player has.
 Cannot lay down 3s.
 Must lay down 3 cards in each set.
 Sets must contain cards of the same value or wild cards.
 Wild cards cannot equal or out number value cards.

-add to set: asks which set the player would like to add the card to. if the value matches then add card, else if the card is a wild card checks if there are not more wild cards than value cards.
+DONE add to set: asks which set the player would like to add the card to. if the value matches then add card, else if the card is a wild card checks if there are not more wild cards than value cards.
 Updates point total.

-lay down new sets: checks to make sure value of cards in the list does not already exist.
+DONE lay down new sets: checks to make sure value of cards in the list does not already exist.
 If it does, add cards to existing list. if not append to lay down list.

 DONE discard: if player has the selected card in their hand (or foot) then remove it from their hand (or foot) and append it to the train list.